Open NowMixed

 What is the Legal financial assistance for witnesses engaging with the Royal Commission on Antisemitism and Social Cohesion?

 The Legal financial assistance for witnesses engaging with the Royal Commission on Antisemitism and Social Cohesion is a mixed grant offered by Attorney-General's Department in Australia.
-This scheme provides legal financial assistance to individuals and organisations formally requested to engage with the Royal Commission on Antisemitism and Social Cohesion.
-Funding supports legal representation and disbursements associated with hearings, interviews, written statements, or notices to produce.
+This grant provides legal financial assistance to individuals and organisations formally requested to engage with the Royal Commission on Antisemitism and Social Cohesion.
+Funding supports legal representation and related disbursements for eligible witnesses and entities.

 Who is eligible for the Legal financial assistance for witnesses engaging with the Royal Commission on Antisemitism and Social Cohesion?